Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Introduction

-Significant changes in the energetic (with energies from a few hundreds of keVs to a few MeVs) ion environment in the magnetosphere take place during geomagnetic storms which are often driven by ICMEs.
-In this work, by ``energetic ion environment'', we mean the magnetospheric plasma medium consisting of ions in the energy range of 0.1--2 MeV.
-While different ICMEs can generate geomagnetic storms of different intensities depending on the speed, magnetic field strength, and polarity (e.g., \citealp{Gonzalez_et_al_1999}), two geomagnetic storms having similar strengths may reveal different magnetospheric energetic ion environment.
-One of the primary goals of this work is to evaluate this aspect, as the observations reported in this work provide an opportunity to do so.
-The study of these energetic ions is important because of their adverse effects on space assets.
-Although the ions with energies $>$ 2 MeV received greater attention in the past owing to the relatively higher energies (e.g., \citealp{Kalegaev_et_al_2018, Filwett_et_al_2020}), the entry of $<$ 2 MeV ions (energetic ions) into the magnetosphere did not receive adequate attention.
-Since SEPs are, in general, associated with higher energies, ions with energies 0.1--2 MeV used in this work are referred as energetic ions.
-These energetic ions are not only important for assessing the state of the magnetosphere but are also harmful for space assets owing to the relative larger flux compared to those associated with higher energy SEPs.
+The entry of SEPs with energies $>$ 2 MeV received greater attention in the past owing to the relatively higher energies (e.g., \citealp{Kalegaev_et_al_2018, Filwett_et_al_2020}).
+The entry of $<$ 2 MeV ions into the magnetosphere did not receive adequate attention.
+Although $<$ 2 MeV ions are also SEPs, we use the term “energetic ions” at many places in this work to accommodate the substorm generated energetic ions that are not SEPs.
+These ions with energies $<$ 2 MeV are important to be monitored because of their harmful effects on space assets owing to the relative larger flux compared to those associated with higher energy SEPs.
 For example, decrease in power outputs of the uncovered solar cells due to exposure of these cells to low energy ($<$ 1 MeV) proton fluxes was reported by \cite{Statler_and_Curtin_1971}.
 Astrophysical and cosmological observations are hampered if these protons enter inside X-ray telescopes \citep{O’Dell_et_al_2000, Walsh_et_al_2014, Fioretti_et_al_2016}. \cite{O’Dell_et_al_2000} also reported damage of the front-illuminated charge-coupled devices (CCDs) in the Advanced CCD Imaging Spectrometer (ACIS) on board the Chandra X-ray Observatory by 100--300 keV protons.